Edward Ray Sloan: Career

 The Lyon County Bar Association endorsed Sloan to run for the six week period between the election and the end of the term to stop on a technicality a once disbarred man from running for the position.

 It was Walter G. Thiele that did run for the next term and won the position on the court, reverting to Republican from Democrat.

-He was latter appointed to the Kansas Corporation Commission and was the chairman from 1936 until 1938.
+He was later appointed to the Kansas Corporation Commission and was the chairman from 1936 until 1938.

 Sometime later in 1947 he was appointed as the Referee in Bankruptcy for the District of Kansas, a position he help for 14 years.

 He was also the first vice-president of the National Association of Referees in Bankruptcy.

 He lectured at the Washburn University School of Law, and then compiled a textbook on bankruptcy in 1952 called Lectures on the Law of Bankruptcy.

 He received and honorary doctorate of law from the Washburn University School of Law in 1954.